Anatomiclab/GastroFLOW/README.md

 (Machine Learning Algorithm).csv: A .csv file containing the case ID, case WSIs' prediction (CA or non-CA) and classification outcome (True Positive "TP", True Negative "TN", False Positive "FP", False Negative "FN")

-Note: This section does not include generation of malignancy prediction scores of case WSIs.
-To generate malignancy prediction scores, please refer to the following section "**Generation of malignancy prediction scores for external dataset**".
+By following these steps, you will be able to evaluate cross-validation performance of different machine learning model from its confusion matrix.

-### Generation of malignancy prediction scores for external dataset
+### External Validation

-This section provides instructions for running machine learning algorithms on the external dataset to generate malignancy prediction score, follow these steps below:
+This section provides instructions for running machine learning algorithms on the external dataset, follow these steps below:

 Step 1: Run `machinelearn_external_score.py`